 Nissan Motor Co.
 (7201)’s Infiniti sold 10,185 vehicles, a 9.8 percent decline from a year earlier, the Yokohama, Japan-based company, said in a statement.

 Ford Motor Co.
-(F) sold 8,803 Lincolns in March, a 3.6 percent gain from a year earlier, according to a statement from the Dearborn, Michigan-based automaker.
+(F:US) sold 8,803 Lincolns in March, a 3.6 percent gain from a year earlier, according to a statement from the Dearborn, Michigan-based automaker.

 Land Rover deliveries rose 22 percent to 4,199, while Jaguar sales were up 51 percent to 1,321, the brands, owned by Mumbai-based Tata Motors Ltd (TTMT), said in an e-mail.